 Karaoke Kalk is a label that’s not easy to pigeonhole in terms of a predominant musical style.
 When you founded the label in 1997 what was your motive?

 Strobocop: At the time, people were extremely euphoric about every kind of electronic music.
 Back then, my main work was as a DJ, and so I started looking for ways to get even more involved in what was going on right then.
-At about the same, two of my friends – both of them typical bed room producers – were just finishing their first production.
+At about the same, two of my friends – both of them typical – were just finishing their first production.
 And it just happened so that this first production was released on my label.
 So, you could say two of my friends were responsible for the first two CD releases and also for the first eight vinyl releases on Karaoke Kalk.
 They are Jörg Follert, aka Wunder, aka Wechsel Garland, and Jens Massel, who appeared as Senking, Kandis, and Fumble on my label.

 How would you describe the musical bandwidth of Karaoke Kalk in your own words?

 Strobocop: Well, in the beginning I refused to release anything with guitars.
-That used to be the enemy back then.
+That used to be the back then.
 Total bollocks, of course.
 I mean, until the early nineties I grew up listening to so-called alternative music.
 But it seems that I wanted to distinguish myself at all costs to present the label as exclusively influenced by electronic music.
 Naturally, this attitude changed relatively soon – definitely by the end of 1999 – when Karaoke Kalk released the first Donna Regina album.
 In my opinion, as far as the music is concerned, the label has opened up to all sides after this release.

 Do you think that music fans will once remember certain Karaoke Kalk artists in the same way people remember Bach, Beethoven, and Mozart today?
 If so, of which artists are you thinking?